HardenChris/reading-notes/HTMLstruct.md

+# HTML funny funny
+HTML – Hyper Text Markup Language, used to build many webpages, it consists of elements and tells the webpage how to display said information so we have a clean visual display.
+Structure of the building aka website.
+Used for myspace to add all of your fun modifications like music and falling art.
+Its all just simple text.
+Beginning of any HTML page is a wireframe which can be super simple or advance.

 Wireframe is a barebones no frill version of a website with no text or real information besides positioning.
-Wire frames can be mae various ways form handdrawn, made form materials such as papers or done on a website/app.
+Wire frames can be made various ways form hand-drawn, made form materials such as paper or done on a website/app.
 Keys to a good wireframe clarity, confidence, and simplicity.

-parts of an HTML element
+## Parts of an HTML element

 The opening tag – which has two parts the name of the element and the closing brackets